ubahnverleih/WoBike/Felyx.md

 # Felyx
-[Felyx](https://felyx.com/) is a scooter sharing service that operates in New Zealand.
+[Felyx](https://felyx.com/) is a scooter sharing service that operates in Europe.

 ## Get Vehicle Locations